esencgr/Poll_Application/README.md

 python manage.py migrate
 ```

-### An EndUser participates in the survey and observes the results.
+### An EndUser participates in the survey and observes the results.(home - vote - results pages available)
 ```
 python manage.py runserver
 ```